tannuv25/tannuv25/README.md

 NewsApp: A web application built with React and Rest API to deliver the latest news from various sources.

+-🌱 Currently Exploring

+I'm currently expanding my knowledge in Node.js fullstack development .
+I'm also keen on contributing to interesting open-source projects related to React and Express.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me contact me on git
 - 😄 Pronouns: she/her